Ice-and-Rock/AppleMail.Signature/README.md

 # That's it!

 If this has helped.
-Please <code>Follow</code> and let me know by reaching out!
+Please [Follow Me](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2FIce-and-Rock) and let me know by reaching out!

 Thanks.